leafOfTree/vim-imagine/README.md

 #### b:vim_imagine_use_emmet <a name="use_emmet"></a>

-- description: Enable emmet method.
+- description: Enable emmet method at first.
+It can be togggled by <kbd>c-f</kbd>.
 - type: 'int' (0 or 1)
 - default: 0
 - example: